Rapptz/discord.py/docs/api.rst

     Called when a :class:`Role` is changed server-wide.

     :param before: The :class:`Role` that updated with the old info.
-    :param after: The :class:`Role` that updated with the updated info
+    :param after: The :class:`Role` that updated with the updated info.

+.. function:: on_server_emojis_update(before, after)

+    Called when a :class:`Server` adds or removes :class:`Emoji`.

+    :param before: A list of :class:`Emoji` before the update.
+    :param after: A list of :class:`Emoji` after the update.

 .. function:: on_server_available(server)
               on_server_unavailable(server)